Why has my account become 'dormant'?

 For other investment products, the Investment Association may be able to help.

-What happens to lost money?
+What happens to money in dormant accounts?

 However, you will still be able to reclaim your money after this point by following the procedure explained above.